Gum Graft in Mexico

 - Proliferation and growth – The cells spread and populate the surface.

-- Alveolar bone – Along the treated root surface, and at a certain distance, a condensation of fibrous tissue indicates the region where new alveolar bone is forming.
+- Alveolar bone – Along the treated root surface, and at a certain distance, a condensation of fibrous tissue indicates the region where the new alveolar bone is forming.

 Types of Gum Recession

 The recession of the marginal tissue does not extend to the mucogingival junction.
 The Prognosis for these cases is excellent.
 Interdental (Between the teeth), there is no Bone loss present and soft tissue is adequate can be narrow or wide.
-Success rate with these treatments is in the upper 90% and is recommended prior to the gingival recession getting worse.
+The success rate with these treatments is in the upper 90% and is recommended prior to the gingival recession getting worse.

 Pinhole Surgical Technique

 Pinhole Surgical Technique Perform

 To perform a Pinhole Surgical Technique, the dentist uses a pin-like instrument to make a small hole in the gum.
 This is to reach the tissue and loosen it to cover the retracted area.
 Then, he places collagen through the hole to keep the gums in place.
 Most patients are surprised to see an immediate cosmetic improvement.
 After this treatment, post-operative pain, swelling, or bleeding is minimal.
 The pin-sized hole typically heals within 24 hours.